 Aged care has been a hot-button topic in the lead-up to this weekend’s state election in South Australia.

-Aged care facilities could lose more than $6,000 on average per resident annually under proposed changes to the Aged Care Funding Instrument, according to a new analysis.
+Aged care facilities could lose more than $6,000 on average per resident annually under proposed changes to the Aged Care Funding Instrument, according to analysis.

 Seniors and aged care providers say the government must act on systemic failures in regulatory oversight and study role of quality agency following Senate report.